kuro10/ChatSystem/README.md

 Chat System, written by [TRAN Trong Hieu](https://github.com/kuro10), [TRAN Le Minh](https://github.com/tranleminh) and [Eduardo Calvillo](https://github.com/EduardoCalvillo), who are students in 4IR, INSA Toulouse.

+This system provides an interface in which a group of users can chat between each other and send texts or images, as long as they are all in the same local network.
+More information can be found in the <a href="https://github.com/kuro10/ChatSystem/blob/master/Manuel%20Utilisateur%20ChatSystem%20v1.02.pdf">User's Manual</a> found in this same repository.

 ## Specifications

 ChatSystem is tested for both Windows 10 and Unix operative systems, and in both cases showed great performances.